 - Groin (femoral artery)

-In addition, a blood sample can also be obtained in a pre-existing arterial line.
+In addition, a blood sample can also be obtained from a pre-existing arterial line.
 An ABG blood sample cannot be obtained from a vein, as this would instead be a VBG or venous blood gas.

 Once the site is determined, the healthcare provider will sterilize the injection site using an antiseptic or antimicrobial solution.
 The patient will be then positioned either lying down or sitting with the arm well supported.